 Yun Chao Chen '18 of Naugatuck, CT

-This year, the Fund will be able to support three students.
+This year, the Fund supported three students.
 We'll let you know who when the College tells us.
 The class is contributing $4,000 to the Scholarship Fund, the same amount as last year.

 Those who wish to make a contribution should send a check payable to Dartmouth, along with a memo stating it is for the 1951 Memorial Scholarship Fund, to Henry Nachman, 30 Alice Peck Day Drive,#402, Lebanon, NH 03766 for forwarding to the College.

 Estate and Gift Planning -- We currently have 32 living Bartlett Society members and 45 who are

 deceased.
 The Class leads all classes with 11% of the Class as members.
 The College has received

 27 bequests totaling $6,642,516 from our classmates.
 We're 11th among all classes in $ realized.